bostongolang/golang-lab-chat/lessons/05-handle-joins.md

   To do this, we need to implement `ChatRoom.Broadcast`.
 This function will pass a message on each of the `ChatUser.outgoing` channels (using `ChatUser.Send`).

-  The idea is that each `ChatUser` will be listening on this channel for any outgoing messages, and call `ChatUser.WriteString()` to write that message to the socket.
+  The idea is that each `ChatUser` will be listening on this channel for any outgoing messages  via the `ChatUser.WriteOutgoingMessages` function.
+This function  runs in a loop in a goroutine, and calls `ChatUser.WriteString()` to write that message to the socket when it sees a new message on the `outgoing channel`.

   1. :star2: Implement `ChatUser.Send` to place a message on the `chatuser.outgoing` channel.

      [Stuck on any of the steps above?
 Ask your TA, or see the solution!](code/05-handle-joins/chat.go)

+  1. :star2: Implement `ChatUser.WriteOutgoingMessages` by:

-    1. :star2: Create a loop that constantly reads a msg from the `chatuser.outgoing` channel.
+    1. :star2: Creating a loop that constantly reads a msg from the `chatuser.outgoing` channel;
-    1. :star2: Add a newline to this msg
+    1. :star2: Adding a newline to this msg;
-    1. :star2: Write the msg to the socket using `chatuser.WriteString`
+    1. :star2: Write the msg to the socket by calling `chatuser.WriteString`.

     [Stuck on any of the steps above?
 Ask your TA, or see the solution!](code/05-handle-joins/chat.go)

-  4. :star2: At the end of `ChatUser.Login`, call `cu.WriteOutgoingMessages` loop and make
-  sure it runs in a goroutine.
+  4. :star2: Let's start the outgoing message listener!
+At the end of `ChatUser.Login`, call `cu.WriteOutgoingMessages` loop and make sure it runs in a goroutine.

     [Stuck on any of the steps above?
 Ask your TA, or see the solution!](code/05-handle-joins/chat.go)

-.
-Now that this is all setup, let's broadcast a message whenever the chatroom sees a new user login.
+1. Now that this is all setup, let's broadcast a message whenever the chatroom sees a new user login.

   1. :star2: Modify `ChatRoom.ListenForMessages` to broadcast a message whenever